API

 @since 0.1.0-alphapublic expect(msg: string): T

-Returns the contained Some
+Returns the contained Some value.

 Recommend that expect messages are used to describe

-the reason you expect the Option
+the reason you expect the Option should be Some.

 Throws an error if the value is a None

-with a custom message provided by msg
+with a custom message provided by msg.

 Examples